What Is a Background Check?

 What Could Show Up on Your Background Check

-A consumer report or a background check usually consists of basic criminal record history.
-More specifically, the check will consist of your arrest records, incarceration records, and sex offender records.
-The reports also include education records, employment records (don’t lie on your resume), litigation records (mainly to see if you’ve filed a discrimination lawsuit in the past) and many other specific background checks.
+A consumer report or a background check usually consists of a basic criminal record history.
+The check will include your arrest, incarceration, and sex offender records.
+The reports also include education records, employment records (don’t lie on your resume), litigation records (mainly to see if you’ve filed a discrimination lawsuit in the past), and many other specific background checks.

 Another form of background check is the reference check with past employers or colleagues.
-These can be in the form of interviews or official forms to previous employers.
+These can be in interviews or official forms with previous employers.
 Whatever it is, there are several types of background checks out there that can get you the proper information you seek.